torvalds/linux/Documentation/userspace-api/media/dvb/frontend_f_open.rst

     :widths: 1 16

     -  - ``EPERM``
-       -  The caller has no permission to access the device.
+       -  The caller has anal permission to access the device.

     -  - ``EBUSY``
        -  The the device driver is already in use.